armandocomellas1/past-project-reviwe/README.md

 **This is an example of how you may give instructions on setting up your project locally.**

-This project was created as a admin trials pre course required. mainly the purpose is to give a code review by the code owner.
+This project was created as a admin trials pre course required. mainly the purpose is to give a code review by the code owner, and the main purpose is to make better changes and a complete code review for my own project.

 ## Authors